LynarStudios/ls-standard-library/README.md

 - __NullPointerEvaluator__ & __NullPointerArgumentEvaluator__ now except raw pointers
 - Section-Pair identifiers can now have a length of 64 characters
 - Section-Pair values can now have a length of 512 characters
+- exceptions for creation of files or directories have been improved and now show the absolute file path

 #### Fixes ####